zotanna/python-p3-manual-migrations-and-downgrades/README.md

 > carrying them out, so it is important to think about what your code will do
 > before running your first manual upgrade.

+We probably won't want to use this migration again, and it could confuse Alembic as to where `head` is when we make new migrations.
+It's a good idea to delete the unused `head` in these circumstances, so go into `migrations/versions` and delete the most recent migration.

+***

 ## Instructions

 If you have not already, run `pipenv install` to create your virtual